HananeAitBenYachou/Code-Generator/README.md

 - Data Access Layer Classes:
   - Reside in a separate namespace (e.g., DataAccessLayer).
-  - Contain methods for interacting with the database.
+  - Contain methods for interacting with the database using stored procedures.

 - Business Layer Classes:
   - Reside in a separate namespace (e.g., BusinessLayer).